DavidIAm/Replay/README.md

 Bitemporality is the concept that things have an effective date, as well as a first-heard-about or action date.

 Imagine an application as a finite state machine.

-Each state of the program consists of a series of atoms that are relevant to that state, grouped by window and key.

-Those which are relevant to each other in time have the same window.

-Those which are relevant to each other for state transition purposes have the same key.
+Shouldn't be hard, because that is what most are.

-A state's transitions are determined by a business rule.
+A state's transitions are determined by a business rule of a particular version configured in a domain.
 We will have many business rules.
+There will be different time groups relevant for each new input that arrives.
+The rule can extract the relevant bits from the event for its own state transitions, grouping them by key.

+Imagine that those atomic pieces of state were divided into bins by domain, rule, version, window, and key

+Each state transition is detectable by examining only the atoms under a single key bin.

+State transitions have many layers, so when a state transition is detected, another event can be emitted, which can be processed by still other rules.

+Imagine your system output has a metadata component that will inform you of every business rule and version used, along with enough information to derive all of the original input that was given to it.
+This will make it plenty easy to debug, don't you think?
+Its like every report coming with a trace and input log!

-Imagine you found a bug you introduced last week.
+Imagine you are repairing a bug you accidentally introduced last week.
 It has mucked up your reports and output.
 Imagine that you could change your repaired code's effective date to *last week*.
 The snapshot and replay capability will not only allows you to see how your new code works with your old input - but you can do so for testing or proof without interrupting your production systems.
 AND you can automatically get a complete and exhaustive report on how your system's reports have changed *solely* as a matter of the change.
 Auditability and proof of correct operation, anyone?

 Now imagine you missed a series of transactions for your books that happened months ago, books that are now of course closed.
 What a